The common symptoms of COVID-19 are similar to symptoms from a cold or the flu:

 The symptoms can vary from person to person and whether you have a fever or not, does not determine whether you have COVID-19 or not

-If you have COVID-19 symptoms you should:
+If you have symptoms of a respiratory infection or have COVID-19 symptoms

 When you are vaccinated, you must follow the same infection prevention recommendations that everyone else follows.
 In other words, you should take action if you develop COVID-19 symptoms, including isolating and paying attention to hygiene and cleaning.